iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 > Suddenly asking me to login each time and now not recognizing my account aftrr reinstalling.<br> :date: __2021-04-09 17:53:00__

 > Clunky, on a daily basis you need to update your profiles, yet they are only available by scrolling right to the bottom of the home screen, which you have to do again and again for EVERY profile, no thought put into how this is used daily.<br> :date: __2021-03-31 15:40:49__

-> Diet insights are a waste of time.
-This insight would be valid if it reviewed my original diet, but the whole score is simply based on whether your diet has changed, not what it is.
-This lack of research makes you wonder about the rest of the app.<br> :date: __2021-03-28 10:08:01__

-> Hello!
-DOES ANYONE INVOLVED WITH THIS APP CARE THAT THE APP DOESN'T RECORD MY DATA?
-YOU HAVEN'T RESPONDED TO ANY OF MY EMAILS.
-PLEASE reassure me that my data is actually being recorded.
-The app says I haven't entered any for 5 days.
-I have missed a day as I forgot to charge my phone, but I entered data Yesterday afternoon.
-This inaccuracy has been there from the beginning.
-I want to be sure it is worthwhile continuing.<br> :date: __2021-03-22 02:43:15__